gordon-cs/gordon-360-api/README.md

 `api/profiles/{type}` Update a social media link of a type (Facebook, Twitter, LinkedIn, Instagram, Handshake) of current logged in user.

+`api/profiles/updateRequest` Sends a request to update personal information for the current logged in user.

 ##### PUT

 `api/profiles/mobile_phone_number/{value}` Update mobile phone number for the current logged in user.